 cash—or even by check or credit card.

-Surety bond – Also known as bail bond, a surety bond can be used if the defendant
+Surety bond – The most common form of bail, this can be used if the defendant

 cannot afford to pay his/her bail.
 Typically a friend or relative of the

-defendant contacts a bail bondsman, who is backed by a special type of
+defendant contacts a bail bondsman, who is backed by a surety company,

-Property bond – In some cases, a defendant can provide some property to act as
+Property bond – In some cases, a defendant can use property as collateral.
+If this

-a bond.
-If this occurs, the court obtains a lien on the property in the
+occurs, the court obtains a lien on the property in the amount of bail.

 For more information,